Gelvey/Task-Master/README.md

 - Add tasks with deadline dates and times.
 - Mark tasks as complete or in progress.
 - Delete tasks.
-- Prioritize tasks by right-clicking and selecting the "Prioritize Task" option.
+- Prioritise tasks by right-clicking and selecting the "Prioritise Task" option.

 ## Notes
 - Tasks are stored in memory and are not persisted between sessions.